-Essop Goolam Pahad was born on the 21st of June 1939 in Schweizer-Reneke in the Northwest.
+Essop Goolam Pahad was born on the 21st of June 1939 in Schweizer-Reneke in Western Transvaal (now North West Province).
 He grew up in a family of political activists.
 His father Goolam Hoosain Ismael Pahad was a leading member of the Transvaal Indian Congress and the South African Indian Congress.
-He has four brothers, one of whom is Aziz Pahad, who was an anti-apartheid activist, a former minister, and the current MP for Johannesburg West Highlands.
-He went to the University of Witwatersrand and to the University of Sussex.
-He received his Bachelor of Arts Degree in political science at Wits and he completed his Master of Arts in African politics and a PhD in history.
-The title of his thesis was “The Development of Indian Political movements in South Africa 1924-1946”.
-Pahad is married and he is a father of two.
+He has four brothers, one of whom is Aziz Pahad, who was an anti-apartheid activist, a former minister, and an MP for Johannesburg West Highlands.

-Just like his father Essop joined the Transvaal Indian Youth Congress (TIYC) and this was after the banning of the African National Congress.
-He was part of the TIYC volunteers, and he was responsible for producing and distributing ANC pamphlets and posters in the 1960s.
+Just like his father Essop joined the Transvaal Indian Youth Congress (TIYC) and this was after the banning of the African National Congress (ANC).
+He was part of the Transvaal Indian Youth Congress (TIYC) volunteers, and he was responsible for producing and distributing ANC pamphlets and posters in the 1960s.
 In 1962, Pahad was arrested for organising an illegal strike.
 In 1964, he was banned for 5 years and went into exile.
 While in exile, Pahad became more actively involved with the ANC and served as a leadership structure of the ANC and the South African Communist Party (SACP).
 During this period, he also graduated from the Institute of Social Sciences in Moscow, Russia and completed a short military course in Angola.
-He served on the regional command of ANC’s political and military Council in London, before returning to South Africa in 1990.
+He served on the regional command of ANC’s Political and Military Council in London, before returning to South Africa in 1990.

 - Callinicos, L. 1993.
 A place in the City: The Rand on the eve of Apartheid. s.l.:Raven Press.